Katie85/www.thecomfortcupboard.com.au/_posts/2020-04-03-food-safari-fiji.md

 Travelling frees your mind and makes room for more creativity.
 (I knew this already but love being reminded of it.)

-And when your baby doesn't want to nap, which means you don't get to nap, but you're so bloody tired because your family of four are sleeping in a one room bungalow, and you didn't get much sleep the night before, you just remember that, you're on a tropical island, in the South Pacific with your beautiful family, staying in a bungalow, right on the beach, and life really couldn't get much better.
+And when your baby doesn't want to nap, which means you don't get to nap, but you're so bloody tired because your family of four are sleeping in a one room bungalow, and you didn't get much sleep the night before because of said baby, you just remember that, you're on a tropical island, in the South Pacific with your beautiful family, staying in a bungalow, right on the beach, and life really couldn't get much better.

 ![](/uploads/hammock-min.jpeg){: width="2316" height="2895"}